emitanaka/SydneyThesisTemplate/README.md

 This repository provides a template for a University of Sydney Honour/Master/PhD thesis using Rmarkdown with the `bookdown` R-package.
 This template is largely adapted from [Rob Hyndman's Monash PhD Thesis Rmarkdown Template](https://github.com/robjhyndman/MonashThesis).
 It is designed for research students at the University of Sydney.

+## Difference to Monash Thesis

+At this present moment (2018/07/28), the difference is minor.
+The major difference lies in the ability to customise the School/Department, University, Country, logo and some metadata of the pdf (subject and keyowrds) from the YAML of `index.Rmd`.

 ## Requirements

 You will need to install the `bookdown` R package.